zxul767/lox/challenges.md

 **2. Aside from separating tokens--distinguishing `print foo` from `printfoo`--spaces aren't used for much in most languages.
 However, in a couple of dark corners, a space does affect how code is parsed in CoffeeScript, Ruby, and the C preprocessor.
 Where and what effect does it have in each of those languages?**

+In CoffeeScript this happens in expressions such as `[1..10].map (i) -> i*2` (which no longer works if you remove the whitespace between `map` and `(`).
+This is a consequence of allowing the parentheses for function calls to be optional.
+You can read more details about this [here](https://stackoverflow.com/questions/9014970/why-does-coffeescript-require-whitespace-after-map).

+In Ruby, an analogous issue happens due to the unary splat operator, which makes the expressions `*10` and `* 10` semantically different.
+You can read all the details in [this post](https://stackoverflow.com/questions/50543569/is-ruby-whitespace-sensitive-in-certain-cases).

+Finally, in the C preprocessor, the issue manifests in the definition of macros: the expression `#define A (n) (n)++` is not the same as `#define A(n) (n)++`.
+In the former case, we're simply defining a literal substitution for the character `A` for the literal characters `(n) (n)++`, whereas in the latter any occurence of `A(x)` will be replaced by `(x)++`.

-**3. Our scanner here, like most, discards comments and whitespace since those aren't needed by the parser.
+3. Our scanner here, like most, discards comments and whitespace since those aren't needed by the parser.
 Why might you want to write a scanner that does *not* discard those?
-What would it be useful for?**
+What would it be useful for?

 **4. Add support to Lox's scanner for C-style `/* ... */` block comments.
 Make sure to handle newlines in them.
 Consider allowing them to nest.
 Is adding support for nesting more work than you expected?
 Why?**